A look at the enduring legacy of 'Monty Python and the Holy Grail' as it turns 50

 CHAPMAN: (As King Arthur) Shut up.

 KLINE: We asked listeners to share their "Monty Python And The Holy Grail" memories, and a lot of you did.
-A recurring theme was how much the film brought people together, like when Robert Lloyd Jones (ph) started college at a small Christian school in Texas.
+A recurring theme was how much the film brought people together, like when Robert Lloyd-Charles started college at a small Christian school in Texas.

-ROBERT LLOYD JONES: And I felt like such a little weirdo who never really fit in anywhere.
+ROBERT LLOYD-CHARLES: And I felt like such a little weirdo who never really fit in anywhere.
 I was unsure if I would ever find my people.

 KLINE: One day, he was sitting in the cafeteria, and he started hearing familiar Gregorian chanting from "The Holy Grail."